-• The rents were already too high.
+The rents were already too high.
 Nearly 1 in 4 San Francisco renters already was paying over 50% of their income to rent before the crisis.
-This is a marker of deeply unaffordable housing, with prices artificially driven up by Wall Street speculators.
+This is a marker of deeply unaffordable housing, and people of color disproportionately bear the burden of prices artificially driven up by Wall Street speculators.

-3. Share Your Story!
+• Share Your Story!
 Your story is powerful!
 Other people need to know they are not alone and decision-makers need to know the depth of the problem.
-Click here to submit your story on how Coronavirus is affecting you
+Click here to submit your story on how Coronavirus is affecting you.

 A rent strike is a type of protest where tenants as a group refuse to pay rent until specific demands are met.
 Right now, there are many calls around the country for rent strikes until the #DebtFreeFuture demands are won.
 Tenants in San Francisco can delay their rent payment without participating in a rent strike, and one person alone deciding not to pay rent is not a rent strike.
 Organizing with your whole building to not pay rent together is a rent strike.
 All strikes come with a degree of risk.
 Any non-payment action you take is safer and more effective if you do it with a clear majority of your neighbors and you are connected to a broader movement.

 Some tips on autonomous rent strikes:

 From the Veritas Tenants Association, who have been organizing to win rent rollbacks and more in buildings owned by San Francisco’s largest landlord: rent strikes should be public, collective, and well organized!